-1. Examples of concerns relating to financial, accounting and auditing practices
+1. Concerns relating to financial, accounting, and auditing practices;

-- Unauthorized use, misuse or waste of DI assets or funds
+d) Unauthorized use, misuse, or waste of DI assets or funds.

-2. Examples of concerns relating to quality or malpractice of care
+2. Concerns relating to quality or malpractice of care:

-3. Examples of violations of human resource policies and legislation
+3. Violations of human resource policies and legislation

 4. Other examples